-So far, we have used the default settings stored in ~/.conan/profiles/default and defined as command line arguments.
+So far, we have used the default settings stored in ~/.conan/profiles/default and defined custom values for some of them as command line arguments.

-However, in large projects, configurations can get complex, settings can be very different, and we need an easy way to switch between different configurations with different settings, options etc,.
-An easy way to switch between configurations is by using profiles.
+However, in large projects, configurations can get complex, settings can be very different, and we need an easy way to switch between different configurations with different settings, options etc. An easy way to switch between configurations is by using profiles.

-A profile file contains a predefined set of settings, options, environment variables, and build\requires specified in the following structure:
+A profile file contains a predefined set of settings, options, environment variables, and build_requires specified in the following structure: